atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/statistic-vs-distribution.md

 title: Statistic vs Distribution
 meta_title: Examine Distributions before using Statistics
 description: Distributions provide much more nuance to the data than a statistic does.
-  Learn how to query to get distributions and then interpret them correctly
+  Learn how to query to get distributions and then interpret them.
 number: 4
 authors:
 - _people/matt.md